A guide to the 10 best Vietnam day trips to take from Hanoi, Ho Chi Minh City (Saigon), Danang or Hoi An.

 What to bring with you on a Vietnam day trip

 - An anti-theft backpack.
-Petty crime is unfortunately still a big issue in Cambodia, especially in Phnom Penh.
-Invest in an anti-theft day pack and remember to be extra careful with your belongings when you’re in a tuk tuk or walking down the street.
-If you hate chunky backpacks, here are my favourite minimalist backpacks (including anti-theft options) for using in a city like Phnom Penh.
+Petty crime is unfortunately an issue in Vietnam, especially in the big cities.
+Invest in an anti-theft day pack and remember to be extra careful with your belongings when you’re on a motodop or walking down the street.
+If you hate chunky backpacks, here are my favourite minimalist backpacks (including anti-theft options) for using in a city like Saigon.

 - A reusable waterbottle.
-Don’t contribute to Cambodia’s plastic waste problem!
-A reusable waterbottle is absolutely essential – I love my S’Well water bottle for warm climates because it doesn’t sweat.
-Silicone bags, a reusable straw and a portable cutlery set will also come in very handy.
+Don’t contribute to Vietnam’s plastic waste problem!
+A reusable water bottle is absolutely essential – I love my S’Well water bottle for warm climates because it doesn’t sweat.

 - Entertainment for long bus journeys.
 If you don’t suffer motion sickness, an e-reader is great for passing the time on long bus journeys.
 If you have a travel buddy, pick up a headphone splitter – probably my favourite travel gadget of all time – so you can share a screen or a podcast.